trueos/pcbsd/src-qt5/docs/introduction.rst

 interface so this section lists any functional changes that have occurred since |version|.
 As these new features are documented, the installed version of this Handbook is automatically updated.

+* Lumina has been updated to 0.8.5.

+* The default Serif/Sans Serif font is now `Noto <http://www.google.com/get/noto/>`_ instead of Dejavu.

+* The graphical installer now uses the `Droid <http://www.droidfonts.com/>`_ font.

 * The "Enable Optional Services" screen has been added to the post-configuration wizard.
 Currently, this screen allows you to enable the SSH service which will automatically start this service and generate the firewall rules needed to allow SSH connections to the system.